nushell/nushell.github.io/book/working_with_strings.md

 ## Appending and Prepending to strings

 There are various ways to pre, or append strings.
-If you want to add something to teh beginning of each string closures are a good option:
+If you want to add something to the beginning of each string closures are a good option:

 ```sh
 ['foo', 'bar'] | each {|s| '~/' ++ $s} # ~/foo, ~/bar